Best Plasma Cutters for CNC Tables: 7 Picks from Garage to Light Pro

 Pick this if you want a permanent CNC table partner with a long machine torch, strong cutting power, and Everlast’s 5-year warranty.

 The PowerPlasma 82i is a workhorse aimed at serious hobbyists and small shops that need a capable table partner.
-Its 80A output and long-reach iPTM-80 machine torch with 24 ft. cable and Euro quick-connect central adapter simplify mounting and routing on a CNC table.
-It’s built to sit on a permanent setup with a 220V feed and a dedicated air system, delivering stronger pierce ability and steadier cuts than smaller portable units.
+Its 80A output and long-reach iPTM-80 machine torch come with a 24 ft. cable and Euro quick-connect central adapter.
+These simplify mounting and routing on a CNC table considerably.
+Built to last for permanent table setups, it delivers stronger pierce ability and steadier cuts than smaller portable units.

-For routine daily use, Everlast recommends this unit for cutting up to 1″ plate, with quality cuts possible up to 1-1/4″ at reduced speeds.
-A digital air pressure gauge and color-coded LED pressure guide remove guesswork.
-Be ready to check the unit on arrival and factor in consumable choices for the kerf and finish you want.
+For routine daily use, Everlast rates this unit for cutting up to 1″ plate, with quality cuts possible up to 1-1/4″ at reduced speeds.
+A digital air pressure gauge and color-coded LED pressure guide remove guesswork on air setup.
+Be ready to inspect the unit on arrival and factor in consumable choices for the kerf and finish you want.

 Why it’s worth it: The included iPTM-80 CNC machine torch with 24 ft. cable, built-in CNC socket, digital pressure gauge, and adjustable post-flow up to 50 seconds make this a plug-and-cut setup for most plasma tables.
 Backed by a 5-year warranty.